-■ Store the cooling unit in an upright position.
+During storage, the cooling unit must stand upright.
 The closed cooling cycle contains refrigerant and oil, which must be properly disposed of for the protection of the environment.
 Facilities for disposal are available at the Rittal plant.

 Please contact us for advice.